signalfx/splunk-otel-collector-chart/docs/advanced-configuration.md

 ### Processing Multi-Line Logs

-Splunk Connect for Kubernetes-OpenTelmetry supports parsing of multiline logs to help read, understand and troubleshoot the multiline logs in a better way.
+Splunk OpenTelemetry Collector for Kubernetes supports parsing of multiline logs to help read, understand and troubleshoot the multiline logs in a better way.
 Process multiline logs by configuring `logsCollection.containers.multilineConfigs` section in values.yaml.

 ```yaml